AstroNvim/docs/docs/intro.md

 Run `:AstroUpdatePackages` (`<leader>pa`) to update both Neovim plugins and Mason packages

+#### Reload AstroNvim (_EXPERIMENTAL_)

+Run `:AstroReload` to reload the AstroNvim configuration and any new user configuration changes without restarting.
+This is currently an experimental feature and may lead to instability until the next restart.

 ## ✨ Features

 - Statusline, Winbar, and Tabline with [Heirline](https://github.com/rebelot/heirline.nvim)